-Region 4 has an extensive network of local business, supportive services and education and training interests.
+Region 4 has an extensive network of local business, supportive service, education and training interests.
 Those interests not only serve Region 4, but the other outlying counties impacted by regional activities.
-In addition to being closely aligned with existing regional workforce and economic development organizations, the CAPTE will work with local economic development partners.
+In addition to being closely aligned with existing regional workforce and economic development organizations, CAPTE will work with local economic development partners.
 Maintaining a strong economic development presence on the local board will also provide additional input into workforce development strategies.
 Workforce development managers meet often with economic development officials and government leaders to keep abreast of economic and workforce development needs.

-The creation of the CAPTE provides even greater interaction regionally, with other local economic development officials and government leaders than allowed under a one-county local area.
+The creation of CAPTE provided an opportunity for even greater interaction regionally with local economic development officials and government leaders than allowed under a one-county local area.